SamGree/Love-Quiz/README.md

   - Once player go through all questions, the player's score and name will  be displayed.
 Then player have the option to play again if they want to.
     ![Tux, the Linux mascot](/assets/images/final.png)

-## Technologies used

-   - HTML5 for the contents and structure of the website.
-   - CSS for the styling.
-   - Wireframing.
-   - GitPod as a local IDE & repository.
-   - GitHub Pages to deploy the website.
-   - Chrome Developer Tools for testing screen sizes and using Lighthouse.
-   - Wave Chrome extension to check web accessibility.
-   - Am I Responsive for testing and to make responsive image.
-   - JS functions and examples.
-   - Visual Studio Code as a local IDE & repository.

 ### Wireframe for mobile
    - ![Tux, the Linux mascot](/assets/images/firstpage.mobile.png)
    -  ![Tux, the Linux mascot](/assets/images/timer.png)